This page contains useful information pertaining to the current school year.

 Charging for Activities

 Whilst we are reluctant to charge for any activity at LCS, it is our policy to charge for certain activities.
-A list of these activites can be downloaded below:

 Computer and Internet Use

 Users of computers and the Internet at LCS must do so responsibly.
 Below outlines a list of rules for responsible Internet and computer use at LCS.